derjasper/blue.frontend/public_html/docs/source/api/customrules.rst

 for each rule to enable/disable the specified feature (the functions get the selector and the options as a parameter).
 Handler can be registered by modules.

+For now, rules cannot be overwritten (use media querys to disable them) and they do not work as expected with DOM manipulations.
+(Will be improved in future.)

 Please study the source code for more details.